File a Chapter 13 case to stop a home foreclosure and then keep it permanently, or be able to sell it in a few years.

 Chapter 13 “adjustment of debts” gives you so many tools by which to help you keep your home permanently.
 It can:

-- enable you resolve other liens on your home—for property taxes, income tax, and child support—usually in a very beneficial way.
+Enable you to resolve other liens on your home—for property taxes, income tax, and child support—usually in a very beneficial way.

 The following example illustrates just the first three tools in the above list, to avoid getting too complicated.

-Long-divorced, he shares custody for his 16 year old daughter, who thinks she wants to join the Air Force as soon as she turns 18.
-At that point Scott would like to move out of state to where he grew up, to be closer to his elderly parents, and where job opportunities are better.
+Long-divorced, he shares custody for his 16-year-old daughter, who thinks she wants to join the Air Force as soon as she turns 18.
+At that point, Scott would like to move out of state to where he grew up, to be closer to his elderly parents, and where job opportunities are better.
 But he’s not sure if his daughter might change her mind, so he may want to keep his home after all if he can.
-He currently has steady work, but the last three-four years has been really rough financially.
+He currently has steady work, but the last three-four years have been really rough financially.
 He owes:

 Scott meets with a bankruptcy attorney and tells him about his intention to move in two years, but that he needs to keep his options open.
 After reviewing all the advantages and disadvantages, his attorney advises him to file a Chapter 13 case, to which Scott agrees.
 This is what it accomplishes:

-- Scott gets five years to catch up on the $9,000 in first mortgage arrearage, so though his Chapter 13 plan he pays about $150 per month towards that over 5 years.
+Scott gets five years to catch up on the $9,000 in first mortgage arrearage, so through his Chapter 13 plan, he pays about $150 per month towards that over 5 years.
 If he had instead filed a regular Chapter 7 case, his mortgage lender would have likely required him to catch up within a year, amounting to payments of about $750 a month, which Scott simply did not have the ability to pay.